DominikSpringer/ScraperforReddit/README.md

 To be able to run this scraper please first **register a Reddit API**.
 This takes no more than 5 minutes and is free.
 In order to do so, do the following steps:
 1. login to your reddit account
-2. go to: https://www.reddit.com/prefs/apps an register your application
+2. go to: https://www.reddit.com/prefs/apps and register your application
 3. note down the client_id (14 character string) and the client_secret

 # Get it running